justinrummel/jr.com-mm/_posts/2011-06-29-smime-email-certificates-in-depth.md

 $ security find-certificate -a -e j@justinrummel.com -p > ~/Desktop/myPublicCert.pem
 {% endhighlight %}

 It's always best to test before exporting items and assume that you have the correct information.
-So lets shorten the command to
+So let's shorten the command to

 {% highlight bash %}
 $ security find-certificate -a -e j@justinrummel.com*.
 {% endhighlight %}

 What we are doing is using the Mac OS X *security* command to find your certificate within the default keychain (your Login keychain), which is usually located at: /Users/*yourusername*/Library/Keychains/login.keychain.
 We find all the matching values by utilizing the "-a" flag.
 We want to do this because as time passes you are going to collect expired certificates and we want to keep old certificates just in case you want to decrypted a message in a couple of years.
 The next flag is "-e" for your email.
-This should return hopefully one result, but if not, you most likely have expired certificates (and that's OK).
+Hopefully, this should return one result, but if not, you most likely have expired certificates (and that's OK).

 ![Show Expired]({{ site.url }}/assets/images/2011/06/Show-Expired.png){: .image-right }If you want to see your expired certificates, the easist way to do this is open Keychain access, enable View => "Show Expired Certificates" and find any records with your email address that has a red "X" (meaning "expired").
 Once you know you have one certificate, include the "-p" flag for .pem file type and export (the "> ~/Desktop/myPublicCert.pem" section).